-Effective July 10, 2006, a Unit member shall receive forty cents (\$0.40) per hour in addition to his base hourly rate of pay and any other shift differential or any other premium pay he may be receiving for working a weekend shift.
+A Unit member shall receive forty cents (\$0.40) per hour in addition to his base hourly rate of pay and any other shift differential or any other premium pay he may be receiving for working a weekend shift.
 A designated weekend shift is defined as any shift that starts on or after 2:00 p.m., on Friday, and continuing through any shift that starts on or before, but not after 11:59 p.m., on Sunday.